 - Free Parking

-It’s a hut-type hotel lodge sorta thing located within Jasper National Park and rooms here come with private bathrooms, a patio and a kitchenette, so you can keep costs low and cook yourself meals.
+This hut-type hotel lodge sorta thing provides accommodation in Jasper National Park.
+Rooms here come with private bathrooms, a patio, and a kitchenette, so you can keep costs low and cook yourself meals.
 Like your own little lodge.

 An alternative to one of the Jasper backpacking hostels from earlier, this one is like luxury compared to lodges without running water and all that.
 The owner is also pretty friendly and the rooms are clean.
 What more do you want to enjoy this beautiful national park?